Skip to main content

 How to report a security issue.

-Email [email protected] with: a description of the issue, a step-by-step reproduction, the affected URL or endpoint, the impact you observed, and your contact information for the bounty payout (a Base wallet address is enough; no real name required).
+Email [email protected] with: a description of the issue, a step-by-step reproduction, the affected URL or endpoint, the impact you observed, and the name or handle you would like on the certificate and the acknowledgements list (a handle is enough; no real name required, and you can ask to stay anonymous).
 Encrypted reports are welcome - our PGP key is available on request.

 We commit to acknowledging your report within two business days, triaging within five, and shipping a fix or risk-acceptance decision within thirty days for confirmed findings (or sooner for critical issues).
-We do not threaten legal action against good-faith security research that follows responsible-disclosure norms - exposing data only as much as needed to demonstrate the issue, not exfiltrating customer data, not running disruptive tests that affect production users.
+We do not threaten legal action against good-faith security research that follows responsible-disclosure norms - exposing data only as much as needed to demonstrate the issue, not exfiltrating customer data, not running disruptive tests that affect production users, and not publishing the finding before we have agreed in writing on when and how it can be published.

 For non-security issues (general support, billing, partnerships), use /contact.
 The security email is monitored only for security reports.